uw-madison-microbiome-hub/2019-19-03-Git-Workshop/index.md

 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "University of Wisconsin Madison"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
-venue: "Orchard View Room of the Discovery Building"        # brief name of host site without address (e.g., "Euphoric State University")
+venue: "Git (version control) Workshop @ UW Madison"        # brief name of host site without address (e.g., "Euphoric State University")
+Who: The course is aimed at UW-Madison-affiliated students, faculty, staff, and other researchers.
 address: " 330 N. Orchard St., Madison, WI, 53715"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "FIXME"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)
 language: "FIXME"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)